 ED 510 Technology for Teaching and Training (3 Sem.
 Hrs.)
+(Software/license fee)

 Students will develop knowledge, skills, and abilities related to the use of educational technology for teaching and training.

 ED 520 eLearning Design and Development I (3 Sem.
 Hrs.)